|

 not need any treatment just family support and talking to someone about

+this makes them feel better.
 2. Postpartum depression – this problem

 can occur anytime from a few days after delivery to even months after